nzcodarnoc/korerorero-reverse-proxy/README.md

 # Korerorero / Reverse Proxy

-`http-proxy-middlware` to serve a reverse proxy that routes to multiple `express` applications as containers via `docker-compose`
+`http-proxy-middleware` to serve a reverse proxy that routes to multiple `express` applications as containers via `docker-compose`

 ## Getting Started